Fetal Alcohol Spectrum Disorder

 Alcohol used during pregnancy can result in FASD.

-An estimated 40,000 newborns each year are affected by FAS, Fetal Alcohol Syndrome, or have FASD, Fetal Alcohol Spectrum Disorders, with damage ranging from major to subtle.
+An estimated that 5 in 100 newborns each year are affected by FAS, Fetal Alcohol Syndrome, or have FASD, Fetal Alcohol Spectrum Disorders, with damage ranging from major to subtle.
+In Utah, 3% of women report drinking alcohol in their last 3 months of pregnancy, affecting about 1,500 births each year.

 FASD is under-diagnosed